sous-chefs/nginx/README.md

 - `node['nginx']['proxy_read_timeout']` - defines a timeout (between two successive read operations) for reading a response from the proxied server.
 - `node['nginx']['client_body_buffer_size']` - used for config value of `client_body_buffer_size`.
 - `node['nginx']['client_max_body_size']` - specifies the maximum accepted body size of a client request, as indicated by the request header Content-Length.
 - `node['nginx']['repo_source']` - when installed from a package this attribute affects which yum repositories, if any, will be added before installing the nginx package.
-The default value of 'epel' will use the `yum-epel` cookbook, 'nginx' will use the `nginx::repo` recipe, 'passenger' will use the 'nginx::repo_passenger' recipe, and setting no value will not add any additional repositories.
+The default value of 'epel' will use the `yum-epel` cookbook, 'nginx' will use the `chef_nginx::repo` recipe, 'passenger' will use the 'chef_nginx::repo_passenger' recipe, and setting no value will not add any additional repositories.
 - `node['nginx']['sts_max_age']` - Enable Strict Transport Security for all apps (See: <http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security>).
 This attribute adds the following header:

   Strict-Transport-Security max-age=SECONDS